EMS Systematic Review 2024

 Despite this tally, the systematic review still concludes that EMS seems effective compared to no training at all, but not necessarily better than traditional exercise methods for building muscle, reducing fat, or improving performance.
 It also says that EMS can yield comparable strength results to traditional weightlifting in less time with less risk of injury because of its low-impact nature while helping reduce lower back pain in some cases, and is a great option for obese and elderly populations.

 I will let you draw your own conclusion.
-In the meantime, if you live in Los Angeles or San Diego, we offer at-home EMS personal training services or you can join one of our EMS small group training classes in Newport Beach.
+In the meantime, if you live in Los Angeles or San Diego, we offer at-home EMS personal training services or you can join one of our EMS small group training classes in Costa Mesa.

 Conrad